johnny-bm/areeba-pricing-simulator/docs/deployment/DEPLOYMENT.md

 ## Overview

-This guide covers deploying the Areeba Pricing Simulator to production environments.
+This guide covers deploying the areeba Pricing Simulator to production environments.

 ## Prerequisites